Zhonghua Secondary School: Transitioning into a modern institution

 In 1987, the school moved to Serangoon New Town along Serangoon Avenue 4 and was formally renamed as Zhonghua Secondary School to reflect its status as a government school.
 Zhonghua Secondary School was accorded autonomous status in 1996.
 In December 1999, the school commenced operation at a new school complex along Serangoon Avenue 3 costing an estimated S$23 million.
 In August 2005, the Centre for Excellence (COE) for Visual Arts is opened in the school.
 A multi-purpose sports complex was added to the campus in 2008.

 Identity and culture

 Crest

 The crest of Zhonghua Secondary School underwent changes after the change from a girls' school to a co-educational school in 1984, and a subsequent rename in 1987.
 The full name of the school originally superimposed on the crest was dropped, using instead the shortened name of the school.
 The English name of the school was added to the crest since 1987.
-The current crest features the name of the school written in Traditional Chinese characters over the green, leaf-shaped background.
-The shape of the leave resembles the geographical features of mainland China, which reflects the heritage of the school as an institution set up by Chinese nationalists during the revolution period.
+The current crest features the name of the school written in Traditional Chinese characters over a begonia leaf background.
+The colour green signifies freshness, youth, growth, life, vitality and resilience.
+The colour white is the emblem of purity, virtue and brightness.
+Students are encouraged to represent qualities of the Begonia leaf, in particular - to be steadfast, strong, determined and decisive.
+Students are also encouraged to cultivate qualities such as excellence, endurance, hope and goodness.
+The shape of the leaf resembles the geographical features of mainland China, which reflects the heritage of the school as an institution set up by Chinese nationalists during the revolution period.